goldstack/goldstack/docs/errors/require_call_ambigious.md

 Fix:

-- add depenendcy to project
+- add dependency to project